 Justine Diles is an associate professor in the Architecture Section of Ohio State’s prestigious Knowlton School of Architecture.
 He holds a Bachelor’s Degree in architecture from Washington University in St. Louis and a Master of Architecture degree from the University of Pennsylvania.
 His professional background includes working in a studio at the University of Applied Arts in Vienna and as a lecturer at the University of Pennsylvania.
 He is an expert at designing architectural assemblies through strategically drawing on digital design, fabrication techniques and advanced composite materials.

-Research Assistant, Dept. of Food Science and Technology
+Research Associate, Dept. of Food Science and Technology

 Sam Storts holds a B.S. degree in food, agricultural, biological and ecological engineering from The Ohio State University.
 After graduation, he immediately began work in Dr. Yael Vodovotz’s food science and technology lab as a research engineer focusing primarily on the development of the biobased/biodegradable films project where he incorporated PHBV, PLA, and natural rubber into a blend that featured a balance of qualities desired in the food packaging industry.
-Once this project was off the ground, Sam transitioned into his current project of developing a biobased/biodegradable adhesive made primarily through the use of altered natural rubber.
+Once this project was off the ground, Sam transitioned into the development of a biobased/biodegradable adhesive made primarily through the use of altered natural rubber.

-Xiaoying Zhao is a postdoctoral researcher in The Ohio State University’s Department of Food Science and Technology.
-She earned her bachelor’s and master’s degrees in food science and engineering from Jilin University in China, as well as a Ph.D. in food science from Ohio State.
-She plays an integral part in the success of the Alternative Matters collaborative due to her duties of administering the CAPS team award, interfacing with team faculty and their research projects, and facilitating team research.
+Xiaoying Zhao is a Senior Research Associate in The Ohio State University’s Department of Food Science and Technology.
+She earned her Ph.D. in food science from Ohio State.
+Her research focuses on developing biobased biodegradable plastic materials for food packaging applications.
+She works closely with industry to develop sustainable food packaging products to meet different end-use requirement.
+She plays an integral part in the success of the Alternative Matters collaborative due to her duties of administering the CAPS team award, interfacing with team faculty and their research projects, facilitating team research, and mentoring students.